DervauxJonathan/building_a_simple_network/README.md

 ## Access

-- Users can access the web via the hosts (www.google.com).
+- Users can access the web via the url (www.google.com).

 ## Responsible Party